midesjardins/Widefield-Imaging-Acquisition/README.md

 # Widefield-Imaging-Acquisition
-A program designed to acquire awake mice brain imaging data using intrinsic, GCaMP fluorescence and IR laser speckle optical imaging.
+A program designed to acquire brain imaging data on a widefield imaging system combining intrinsic, GCaMP fluorescence and laser speckle optical imaging.